 As we’ve already mentioned in our article about the most important google analytics KPIs, this isn’t the end of your analysis journey yet.
 By tracking the revenue from your conversions, which is obviously not the easiest task, you can calculate your profit per conversion and your return on investment.

-The Facebook Ads data analysis we demonstrated and explained in this blog post is just a fraction of capabilities of our business intelligence software.
+The Facebook Ads data analysis we demonstrated and explained in this blog post is just a fraction of capabilities of our online BI tool.
 We provide you with connectors directly to your Facebook Insights as well as Facebook ads data.
 Learn more about how datapine can bring your Facebook advertisement to the next level – start your free trial today!